Samfundet/Samfundet4/docs/technical/Samf4Tech.md

 To develop on the Samfundet4 project locally you will need to install all package managers and dependencies, but you should use Docker.
 In [Useful commands](/docs/useful-commands.md) you will find documentation on commands to install dependencies localy.

 ### Formatters and linters 📜
 To make the code we write on the project high quality, have a standardised format and generally readable we use the formatters and linters.
 This is very useful when writing code as a team.
-The main purpos for this section is so that you will have some idea of why you code might not pass some tests on GitHub.
+The main purpos for this section is so that you will have some idea of why you code might not pass some tests on GitHub when you push your code and make a pull-request(PR).
 #### Frontend 🎨🧭
 For frontend we use the formatter Prettier, which formats the code in a standardised way.
 Linters are software that analyses code to detect errors, bugs or stylistic inconsistency.
 Hence we use linter as tools to write better, more high quality code.
 In frontend we use ESlint for React and stylelint for CSS/SASS.